Love your laundry room

 The real reason she loved doing the laundry: the chance to caress the towels.

-Let’s face it — you were pretty darn smug about your laundering abilities.
+Let’s face it — she looks pretty darn smug about her laundering abilities.

-That’s because your wash wasn’t just clean — it was sanitary and white!
+She’s especially happy because the wash wasn’t just clean — it was sanitary and white!